supreeth7/supreeth7/README.md

 🚀&nbsp;  Distributed systems and microservice architectures
 🏋️&nbsp;  Ways to lead a healthy lifestyle

-I'm currently watching and reading:
+I'm currently reading and watching:
 📚&nbsp;  Ikigai (by Francesc Miralles and Hector Garcia)
 🎞️&nbsp;  Attack on Titan - The final season (Anime)